+44 (0)1543 251478 info@igniters.co.uk

 On reaching the torch, the fuel gas flows through a jet, which controls the gas flow and directs a stream of gas into a venturi.
 The venturi reduces the pressure of the gas and induces air into the torch, where it mixes with the fuel gas.
 This fuel gas and air mixture flows to the torch tip where it is ignited by the spark and a flame is emitted from the torch tip.

 After about four seconds of sparking, the control unit stops the spark and attempts to detect the flame.
 If a flame is detected, the system will continue to operate until shutdown or the flame is not detected.
-If a flame is not detected at any time, the system will shut-down.
+If a flame is not detected at any time, the system will automatically shut-down.

 Premix Systems